 I must confess, I’m rather addicted to blogging now.
 KidNurse is my baby, and through it I feel like I have friends all over the world now.
 I follow every like, every comment, and every share.
 I’m so thankful for each and every kind, encouraging message.
 I love every genuine question I get from parents.
 I love hearing about content that really empowered parents to help their children.
 I love it all.
 So thank you for making KidNurse what it has become today.
 Just shy of our first anniversary, I feel so blessed by your love and support!
 Thank you so much!

 P.S.
-I have this somewhat crazy, exciting goal to reach 10,000 Facebook likes by our first anniversary in a few weeks.
 If you haven’t gotten a chance to like the KidNurse Facebook page, please take a minute to do so!
 Also, if you have friends that can benefit from the info here at KidNurse, I would love it if you would invite them to like our page.
 Thanks so much!